EgoEnv: Human-centric environment representations from egocentric video: Data collection and annotation details.

+We present data collection and annotation details for simulated walkthroughs, and our two downstream tasks (\SC{RoomPred} and \SC{NLQ}) for all three datasets (MP3D, HouseTours, Ego4D).

-\section{Walkthrough generation details}
+\subsection{Walkthrough generation details}

-As mentioned in \refsec{sec:walkthrough_data} of the main paper, we generate simulated walkthroughs in Gibson~\cite{xia2018gibson} scenes to train our models.
+As mentioned in \refsec{sec:experiments} (simulators) of the main paper, we generate simulated walkthroughs in HM3D~\cite{ramakrishnan2021hm3d} scenes to train our models.
 Given an environment, we first cluster all navigable points using KMeans, selecting between 4-64 clusters depending on the environment size.
 With each cluster centroid as a starting location, we sample 8-16 nearest goal locations, shuffle them (to allow re-visitation), and make an agent visit the goals in sequence.
 We use a shortest-path planning agent that uses the underlying navigation graph to reach goals in the fewest number of steps.
-We collect a dataset of $\aprox$50k episodes, each of 512-timesteps, of our agents visiting such goal sequences for experiments in \refsec{sec:pretraining}. \reffig{fig:supp_walkthrough_examples} shows a random sample of walkthroughs.
+We collect a dataset of $\aprox$15k episodes, each of 512 steps, of our agents visiting such goal sequences for experiments in \refsec{sec:pretraining}. \reffig{fig:supp_walkthrough_examples} shows a random sample of walkthroughs.

-Note that the walkthroughs are generated in environments where objects are not moved, however a large part of our real-world environments are in fact static.
+Note that the walkthroughs are generated in environments where objects are not moved, however a large part of real-world environments are in fact static.
 This includes static scene elements like doors, windows, counter tops, staircases, and most objects that are typically not moved like refrigerators, beds, couches, TV sets.
 Encoding these objects and scene elements can thus still provide value for human-centric environment understanding, even when some objects may have moved around.

-\section{Data collection and annotation details}
+\subsection{Data collection and annotation details}

-As mentioned in \refsec{sec:walkthrough_data} of the main paper, we collect labels for each video dataset.
+As mentioned in \refsec{sec:experiments} (simulators) of the main paper, we collect labels for each video dataset.
 For Matterport3D, we directly use the ground truth information available through the simulator to extract labels.
-For HouseTours, we crowd-source annotations.
+For HouseTours and Ego4D, we crowd-source annotations where required.
 We describe the data collection process and present data statistics for each dataset and task.
-The resulting dataset distribution can be seen in \reftbl{tbl:dataset_splits}.
+The resulting dataset splits can be seen in \reftbl{tbl:dataset_splits}.